Collections are lists of posts that you control. It’s a powerful tool to help you stay organised, or create new workflows with your feeds.

 Collections & Post Actions

-Besides the Collection Dialog mentioned earlier, posts can be automatically added to collections based on filters: Using the “Add to Collection”.
+Besides the Collection Dialog mentioned earlier, posts can be automatically added to collections based on Rules: Using the “Add to Collection” action-type.

 Open the feed you want as subject, and press “Add Post Action”.
 Choose the “Add to Collection” option and start adding your criteria.

-In this example, we have created an action on the Reddit.com/r/technology feed to add posts that contain the word “shanghai”.
+In this example, we have created an action on all feeds to add posts that contain the word “china”.

 Note: A feed can have as many post actions as you’d like, so you can add a post to many different collections.
 In the picture below is an example of adding posts to multiple collections based on different criteria.